uviclibraries/genai-notebooklm/index.md

 5. **Create presentation assistance** (slide titles, outlines, and speaking notes) for Google Slides or PowerPoint.
 6. **Use flashcards and quizzes** to turn your notebook into a study or revision tool.
 7. **Summarize qualitative feedback** (e.g., survey responses) into themes, insights, and next-step questions.

----

-## Key NotebookLM features we will explore

-### 1. Source-grounded chat

-- Creating notebooks for a course, project, or research topic
-- Uploading PDFs, Google Docs, Slides, Sheets, web pages, and YouTube / media transcripts
-- Asking questions and reading answers with inline citations back to the original documents
-- Using the chat to check, compare, and explain complex passages

-### 2. Deep Research

-- Using NotebookLM’s research panel to discover sources on the web
-- Understanding the difference between fast scans and deeper multi-step research
-- Importing the resulting research report and citations into your notebook
-- Using Deep Research to complement (not replace) traditional database searching

-### 3. Studio tools: reports, mind maps, and timelines

-- Generating structured **reports** (briefing docs, study guides, FAQs, blog-style summaries)
-- Building **mind maps** and **timelines** to visualize people, events, or key concepts
-- Editing and refining generated content while always checking back against the sources

-### 4. Audio and video overviews

-- Creating **Audio Overviews** (podcast-style two-host discussions of your sources)
-- Exploring **interactive audio**: pausing, asking follow-up questions, and steering the conversation
-- Generating **Video Overviews** that turn your material into short, narrated explainers
-- Using audio/video as alternative ways to review long or dense material

-### 5. Slide decks and infographics

-- Using **Slide Decks** to automatically draft multi-slide presentations from your notebook
-- Using **Infographics** to condense key ideas into a single visual summary
-- Exporting and refining AI-generated decks and visuals in your preferred slide tool
-- Discussing strengths, limitations, and responsible use of these artifacts

-### 6. Study tools: flashcards and quizzes

-- Auto-creating flashcards from lecture notes, readings, or project documents
-- Generating quizzes at different difficulty levels for self-testing
-- Using explanations and citations to deepen understanding (not just memorize answers)
-- Sharing flashcards/quizzes with peers for collaborative study

-### 7. Infographics
-  - Generate one-page visual summaries of a reading, project, or process.
-  - Useful for posters, handouts, orientation materials, or quick overviews for community partners.
-  - In the workshop, you will create an infographic from a small set of sources and then critique it for clarity, accuracy, and visual hierarchy.

-### 8. Slide Deck
-  - Draft a multi-slide presentation (outline, slide titles, bullet points, and speaking notes) directly from your notebook.
-  - You will practice taking an AI-generated deck and **editing it like a human expert**: tightening the narrative, removing fluff, checking every claim against citations, and adapting the tone to your real audience.

-We treat these features as **first-draft helpers**, not final products.
-The focus is on using AI to get from “blank slide” to a structured story faster—while you stay in control of the message and design.
----

 ## Responsible and critical use